AlexandreYembo/study-training/Architecture/Microservices-Amazon-AWS/Docs/auth-aspnet-core-AWS-cognito.md

 we can edit:

- -Attributes (select username, email, and other way to validate the authentication)
+ - Attributes (select username, email, and other way to validate the authentication)

  - Polices (password polices and permissions)